 ⅓ cup flour

-You can skip the brining step, but I believe it makes an incredibly moist roast!!
+You can skip the brining step, but I believe it makes an incredibly moist and delicious roast!!

 Preheat the oven to 350 degrees.

 Bring the pork to room temperature for 30 minutes before cooking.
-Pat the pork roast dry with paper towels and place in a large roasting pan.
+Fully rinse the brine off of the pork with cold water and pat the pork roast dry with paper towels.
+Place the roast, bones-side-down in a large roasting pan.
 Season liberally all over with the salt and pepper and then slather with the mustard to coat on all sides.
 Sprinkle the chopped rosemary evenly over the mustard and gently pat to adhere.

 Make the gravy.
-Place the pan (pan must be metal or able to go over an open flame) with drippings on the stove over a burner on medium high.
+Place the pan with drippings on the stove over a burner on medium high – Note – the roasting pan must be metal or able to go over an open flame – if not, transfer the pan drippings to a saucepan to make the gravy.
 Mix the flour with 1 ½ cups of water in a large jar.
-Shake to fully combine.
-Pour this mixture gradually into the hot drippings and continuously whisking to combine, scraping the bits off the bottom of the pan.
+Shake to fully dissolve the flour – this mixture is called a ‘slurry’.
+Gradually, pour this mixture into the hot drippings and continuously whisking to combine, scraping the bits off the bottom of the pan.
+You may not need all of the slurry depending on the amount of pan drippings from your roast.
 If the gravy gets too thick you can add a little more water to thin it out.
 When it is a velvety consistency, taste to adjust salt and pepper as needed.

 Carve the pork into juicy chops and drizzle with the luscious gravy.
-Serve with mashed potatoes, peas, and applesauce (homemade recipe on the blog!)
+Serve with mashed potatoes, peas, and homemade DotB applesauce!